peizhiwu/peizhiwu.GitHub.io/_pages/about.md

 ---
 I am currently a research assistant with the Singtel Cognitive and Artificial Intelligence Lab for Enterprises (SCALE) at [Nanyang Technological University](https://www.ntu.edu.sg/), working on machine learning for database systems.
 My supervisor is Professor.
 [Gao Cong](https://personal.ntu.edu.sg/gaocong/).<br>
 <br>
-I received my Bachelor's and Master's degree in [Nankai University](https://en.nankai.edu.cn/) in Tianjin, China, where I am a member of the institue of Big Data.
+I received my Bachelor's and Master's degree from [Nankai University](https://en.nankai.edu.cn/) in Tianjin, China, where I am a member of the institue of Big Data.

 # Research
 My research interests mainly lie in machine learning (including probabilistic models and deep learning models) and its application to database systems and data mining.<br>